-To me the finish was a caramel cinnamon mix, candied sweets and pepper with a dry tone to it.
+To me, the finish was a caramel cinnamon mix, candied sweets and pepper with a dry tone to it.
 Quite short in duration and the spice does come to the forefront as other elements taper off sharply at the end.

-A good overall feel and taste, if you like your Bourbon with edge this will be a much better accompaniment rather than say a Buffalo Trace which is around the same price.
+A good overall feel and taste, if you like your Bourbon with an edge this will be a much better accompaniment rather than say a Buffalo Trace which is around the same price.

 This Bourbon is a well known one world round, you can find it behind hotel bars and in pubs in many countries and it might be one that you look past for sake of familiarity and the low price can offer misconceptions.

 In reality, this is a very pleasant Bourbon and one that, personally, I would actually quite like to mix if that’s your bag.
 A good solid drink on its own but robust enough that it can mix without losing its integrity.